Alogliptin benzoate

 Sex-specific efficacy/accuracy

-No clinically relevant differences in glycaemic efficacy were observed between men and women; reductions in HbA1c were similar across gender subgroups.
+No clinically relevant differences in glycaemic efficacy were observed between men and women; HbA1c reductions were similar across gender subgroups.

 Sex-specific posology